hargoniX/fil-rb/doc/report.typ

 ```
 `blackHeightLeft` recursively traverses only the left subtree, and increments if the node is black.
 Since `HeightInv` traverses the complete tree we can still reach conclusions about all paths from the root,
-but this allows us to reason about the recursive cases more easily.
+but this allows us to reason about the recursive cases more easily.#note(side:left)[logical sense in this paragraph not so clear: what would the "but" like to express here?  ]

 To prove that `insert` and `erase` preserve a combination of these invariants,
-we decomposed the theorem into lemmas about how the underlying functions preserve the invariants.
+we decomposed the theorem into lemmas about how the underlying functions preserve the invariants.#note[Suggest:There's no need to do a new paragraph, since they both talk about decomposition]

 // Explain some considerations we had in mind for our simp set.
 This decomposition profits a lot from a strong `simp` set,